2024 Solar Incentives Guide for Wallingford, CT - Tax Credits & Rebates

 • Tax Credits: Unlike tax deductions, tax credits reduce, dollar-for-dollar, the amount of income tax that you owe the federal government.

 • Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement with your Wallingford utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
-In some locations, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.
+If you have a net metering agreement with your Wallingford utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some locations, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.

 Best Regional Coverage